 The New Meditation Handbook by Geshe Kelsang Gyatso

-Within the meditation practices taught by Amitabha Centre you can find simple relaxation techniques and profound methods to attain uncontaminated, everlasting bliss.
+Within the meditation practices taught at Amitabha Centre you can find simple relaxation techniques and profound methods to attain permanent peace of mind.
 Kadampa Buddhism has the entire inner path to the supreme inner peace of a Buddha’s enlightenment.

 What happens at a class?

 The classes generally start with a relaxation meditation to help both our mind and our body to settle down and be peaceful and comfortable.
 The teacher will explain how to meditate and will give practical advice during the class.
-He or she will give a talk based on Buddha’s teachings that will explain how to put meditation into practice in daily life in order to increase our own and others happiness.
-There will be a chance to discuss and ask questions, and after the class there will be light refreshments offered and the opportunity to talk with the teacher.
+They will give a talk based on Buddha’s teachings that will explain how to put meditation into practice in daily life in order to increase our own and others happiness.
+After the class there will be light refreshments offered and the opportunity to talk with the teacher and other class attendees.

-These weekly classes (usually in the evening) are part of our General Programme, and are open to everyone on a drop-in basis.
+These weekly classes are part of our General Programme, and are open to everyone on a drop-in basis.
 We also offer the more advanced Kadampa Buddhist Foundation Programme for people who would like to progress to systematic and more extensive study and practice.

 The classes are often organized as short courses, usually around 5 or 6 weeks long.
-It is best to attend complete courses, but you can attend occasionally if you prefer.
+It is best to attend complete courses, but this is not essential.
 The classes are easy to follow and are self-contained so you do not need any prior knowledge or experience.

 Buddha’s teachings are offered freely.
 No-one is paid to give them and no-one will be turned away for want of funds.
-However in order that we can provide the facility of the class we have to pay for such things as the venue, transport for the Teacher, refreshments, publicity and so forth, so we ask people to contribute a ‘facility fee’.
+However in order that we can provide the facility of the class we have to pay for such things as the venue, transport for the teacher, refreshments, publicity and so forth, so we ask people to contribute a donation to cover costs.

-We generally suggest a Facility Fee of £7 for the evening drop-in classes.
-Facility Fees for other classes are given in the relevant pages of this site.
+We suggest a donation of £7 for the evening drop-in classes.
+Suggested donations for other classes are given in the relevant pages of this site.

-By paying £22 / £12 (concession) in advance for 4 evening classes you can get a worthwhile discount.
+Alternatively, you can purchase a 4 class card for £22 / £18 (concession) in advance, and this gives you a worthwhile discount.
 These ‘Class Cards’ do not expire and can be used at evening classes at Amitabha Centre in Bristol or at any of its branches.
 A further advantage of paying in advance is that you can come out without having to think about money at all.